lrolofson/ksp-kOS-scripts/README.md

 Fly safe, and have fun!

+UPDATE 8/30/2022:

+The bug bit me again, and this project is getting unmothballed.
+Expect craft files and scripts.
+The first project is going to be a small communications satellite with scripts and a launch schedule to set up the cutest little equatorial relay system for use with RemoteTech.

 CONTENTS
 ========
 * gravityturn.ks -- ***you most likely want this one.*** it's the most complete script, and puts a simple 2-stage rocket into LKO